Here’s Why Sharna Burgess And ‘DWTS’ Host Tom Bergeron Skipped Val Chmerkovskiy & Jenna Johnson’s Wedding

-Dancing With the Stars fans are still buzzing about the surprise weekend wedding of Val Chmerkovskiy and Jenna Johnson.
-The popular pro dancers tied the knot on Saturday, April 13 at the lavish Terranea Resort in Rancho Palos Verdes, California, as previously shared by The Inquisitr.
+Dancing with the Stars fans are still buzzing about the surprise weekend wedding of Val Chmerkovskiy and Jenna Johnson.
+The popular pro dancers tied the knot on Saturday, April 13, at the lavish Terranea Resort in Rancho Palos Verdes, California, as previously shared by The Inquisitr.

-But while the wedding guest list was full of familiar DWTS pros—according to People, Val and Jenna’s wedding attendees included DWTS pros Witney Carson, Emma Slater, Sasha Farber, Mark Ballas, Cheryl Burke, Alan Bersten, Artem Chigvintsev, Hayley Erbert, Brandon Armstrong, Maksim Chmerkovskiy, Peta Murgatroyd and Lindsey Arnold— many fans zeroed in on the absence of longtime Dancing With the Stars host Tom Bergeron and the couple’s good friend, pro dancer Sharna Burgess.
+But while the wedding guest list was full of familiar DWTS pros—according to People, Val and Jenna’s wedding attendees included DWTS pros Witney Carson, Emma Slater, Sasha Farber, Mark Ballas, Cheryl Burke, Alan Bersten, Artem Chigvintsev, Hayley Erbert, Brandon Armstrong, Maksim Chmerkovskiy, Peta Murgatroyd and Lindsey Arnold— many fans zeroed in on the absence of longtime Dancing with the Stars host Tom Bergeron and the couple’s good friend, pro dancer Sharna Burgess.

 It didn’t take long for Dancing fans to find out what happened.
 Tom Bergeron wasted no time in posting congratulations to the newly married couple on social media with an explanation as to why he was MIA from their California festivities.